chaitanyaspatil/Edge_Detection_ECE_251C/README.md

 2. Train the 4 CNNs for the bior(4, 4) wavelet decomposed images:

-For the LL network: Go to `bior_debug.ipynb` and click Restart and Run All.
+For the LL network: Go to `bior_debug_LL.ipynb` and click Restart and Run All.

 For the LH network: Go to `bior_debug_LH.ipynb` and click Restart and Run All.